jacobheric/www.jacobheric.com/posts/2011-02-05-a-new-brew-day.md

 want.
 You can be original.
 If things go awry?
 Who cares.
 I've never made a mistake that I didn't enjoy.

-<iframe src="https://player.vimeo.com/video/19595692"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe class="w-full mx-auto" src="https://player.vimeo.com/video/19595692"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Outside of drinking the beer, this is the big payoff.
 Fermentation is beautiful.
 Yeast life is teeming in there.
 Alcohol is in the offing.
 The smells in the